BMW I7 Insurance Rates

 Rates are averaged for all BMW i7 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Below is a brief recap of the information illustrated above.
+The next list is a brief summary of the coverage data covered above.

-- It is possible to save around $240 per year just by shopping early and online
+- Drivers can save up to $240 per year just by shopping early and online

-- Increasing comprehensive and collision deductibles can save approximately $975 each year
+- Increasing physical damage deductibles can save around $975 each year

 Rate Tables and Charts